faustoTapia/PhoneDepth/README.md

 # PhoneDepth
-PhoneDepth: Dataset toolbox and documentation for the paper submitted to IJCAI 2022.
+PhoneDepth: Dataset toolbox and documentation for the paper of MAI2022 workshop.

 ## Development setup